Registrar

 • No account holds.

-• Program requirements must be met by the end of the Fall 2023 or Winter Intersession 2024 semesters.
+• Program requirements must be met by the end of the final semester

 Questions?

-*Late applications can be submitted after the November 3, 2023 deadline but will be subject to a $75 late fee and may result in additional consequences.
+*Late applications can be submitted after application deadline but will be subject to a $75 late fee and may result in additional consequences.
 For example, unable to attend the commencement and your diploma will not arrive in a timely manner.
 Please contact the Registrar’s Office for further details.

 Download